-The curriculum covered by the Department stretches from the political and economic development of Central and Eastern Europe to cultural studies.
+The curriculum covered by this Department ranges from the political and economic development of Central and Eastern Europe to cultural studies.
 The main focus of interest is Russia, but special attention is also paid to Poland, Hungary, the Baltic states, Ukraine and Belarus.
-Most research is devoted to the analysis of the transformation process and the re-emergence of civil society in Central and Eastern Europe from a historical perspective; and the process of integration into Europe as it affects Central and Eastern Europe.
-The Department runs the English-language Master Programme “Balkan, Eurasian and Central European Studies”.
+Most research is devoted to analysis of the transformation process and the re-emergence of civil society in Central and Eastern Europe from a historical perspective; and the process of integration of Central and Eastern Europe into Europe as a whole.
+The Department offers the English-language Master Programme, “Balkan, Eurasian and Central European Studies”.

-The Department was established at the Faculty of Social Sciences in 1997.
-In 1999 it was awarded the title of Jean Monnet Centre of Excellence in European studies as the first academic institution in Central and Eastern Europe.
-The Department focuses on the political, economic, legal, historical and cultural development of the EU countries.
-Research is concentrated on recent developments in political and judicial systems, and on the attitude of member states towards the EU, with a special emphasis on the United Kingdom, Ireland, France, Belgium and Luxembourg, the Netherlands, Scandinavia, and Southern Europe.
+This Department was established at the Faculty of Social Sciences in 1997.
+In 1999 it was as the first academic institution in Central and Eastern Europe to be awarded the title of “Jean Monnet Centre of Excellence in European Studies”.
+The Department focuses on the political, economic, legal, historical and cultural development of the EU member states.
+Research is concentrated on recent developments in their political and judicial systems, and on the attitude of member states towards the EU, with special emphasis on the United Kingdom, Ireland, France, Belgium and Luxembourg, the Netherlands, Scandinavia, and Southern Europe.
 Particular attention is paid to the development of the EU itself.
-The Department runs the English-language Master Programme “European Studies”.
+The Department runs the English-language Master Programme.
+“European Studies”.

 For detailed information on study programmes, admissions, how to apply, etc., please refer to the webpage of the specific programme of interest at the Faculty's website